 We commend the numerous organizations working tirelessly to provide aid to both the refugees and those who remain in Ukraine to fight.

 If you have the means to contribute, we encourage donations to the following groups:

-The Young Professionals Committee is a team of diverse industry leaders who aim to protect and defend the ability of the Colorado judiciary to decide cases fairly and impartially and free from partisan politics.
+The Young Professionals Committee is a team of diverse young leaders who aim to protect and defend the ability of the Colorado judiciary to decide cases fairly and impartially and free from partisan politics.
 Our goal is to engage young professionals from all backgrounds in promoting a better understanding of Colorado's judicial system.

 Meet our committee members:

 Matthew Kapsak, Polsinelli PC — Matthew Kapsak joins us from Polsinelli PC, where Matthew practices employment litigation.
 Based on extensive travels, Matthew is particularly cognizant of how a fair and impartial judiciary affects every citizens' life daily and is excited to increase CJI's outreach throughout the state.
 After graduating from Longmont High School, Matthew taught English in Nepal, earned a degree in Anthropology at American University, volunteered with AmeriCorps, and worked for the Department of Justice.
 Matthew then served in the Peace Corps in South Africa, hitchhiked throughout southern Africa, and oversaw trail restoration for the Student Conservation Association.
 Ten years after leaving home for Nepal, Matthew completed a solo bicycle ride from Washington D.C. back to Longmont, Colorado.
 Matthew attended law school at the University of Colorado in Boulder and now practices law in Denver, CO.
 Matthew enjoys snowboarding, camping, hiking, mountain biking, gardening, and (of course) traveling.